310mc/https-310mc.github.io-tl/source/_posts/biblio.md

 {% bubble Tsumugi %}
 Oh, no~ Actually, other than a special job like this, I usually have way too much free time, so it's enough with only me more or less.

-Most of the big work that used to be for the committee was taken by the student council, anyway.
+Most of the big work that used to be for the committee was taken by the Student Council, anyway.

-Like managing the budget of the schools funds like a bank, or the supervision over the schools SNS system.
+Like managing the budget of the school's funds like a bank, or the supervision over the school's social media.

-Next year onward, the library will be like a sub-section of the student council and merge with them, right?
+Next year onward, the library will be like a sub-section of the Student Council and merge with them, right?
 So until then I’m here.

 I’ll make sure to make it possible to hand it over in a way that won't let our juniors suffer, so please do help me out on that, Keito-kun.